-If you have a professional deputy, they will charge a fee for their services, which is paid from your money.
+If you have a professional deputy, they will charge a fee for their services, paid for from your money.
 However, your deputy cannot just pay themselves as much as they like.
-Every year, the deputy must send their bill to the Senior Court Costs Office, who will decide how much your deputy is allowed to charge.
+So, every year, the deputy must send their bill to the Senior Courts Costs Office who decides how much your deputy can charge.